 She has also painted a number of large models for organisations and charities as well as producing some quirky equine anatomical drawings and prints.

 Following a partnership with the sculptor Judy Boyt, Gillian and Judy now run anatomical courses for sculptors as well as producing anatomical models for teaching and as pieces of art in their own right.

-Gillian has written 7 books.
-‘How Your Horse Moves’,
+Gillian has written several books including: ‘How Your Horse Moves’,

 ‘Anatomy for Performance’ and ‘Posture for Performance' have been published by international publishing houses and are available in several languages.

 The remainder are self published by Horses Inside Out.
 Gillian has also produced two DVDs: Movement from the Anatomical Perspective and Pilates for Horses.

 In 2018 Gillian was commissioned to write the anatomy chapters for the new British Horse Society's Complete Horsemanship Books Volume 2, 3 and 4.